-Webform is a module that aids in making various one-off forms such as contact forms, surveys, order forms, reservations, CRM requests, and more.
+Webform is a module that aids in making various one-off forms such as contact forms, surveys, order forms, reservations, CRM requests, and many more.

 To install the module, download the module and add it to your sites/all/modules directory.
 Enable it under /admin/build/modules.

 Finally, you can add several components (think fields).
-There are several component types available: fieldset, pagebreaks, grid, textarea, textfield, select (checkboxes, pulldown lists), email addresses and more.
+There are several component types available: fieldset, pagebreaks, grid, textarea, textfield, select (checkboxes, pulldown lists), email addresses and many more.

-The checkboxes under the "E-mail" header should be checked for each field you want to be included in the email that is sent when the form is submitted.
+The checkboxes under the "E-mail" header should be checked for each field you want to include in the email that is sent when the form is submitted.
 This checkbox does not have to do with validating that field as an email address; that is handled by choosing "email" in the "Type" column.

 NOTE: In order to add components, you must first “save” the Webform.
 Then, under the “Edit” tab, you will see a “Form components” sub-tab; this is how you build your form.
 Remark: depending on your CSS files, some of these sub-tabs may be invisible, although your cursor would show the link when passing over them.